neuronsimulator/nrn/vector.rst

         methods can excessively reduce dt as one approaches a discontinuity in the first derivative.
 Note that if there are discontinuities in the function itself, then tvec should have adjacent elements with the same time value.
-As of version 6.2, when a value is greater than the range of the t vector, linear extrapolation of the last two points is used instead of a constant last value.
+When a value is greater than the range of the t vector, linear extrapolation of the last two points is used instead of a constant last value.
 If a constant outside the range is desired, make sure the last two points have the same y value and have different t values (if the last two values are at the same time, the constant average will be returned).
-        (note: the 6.2 change allows greater variable time step efficiency as one approaches discontinuities.)

         The indices_of_discontinuities_vector argument is used to
         specifying the indices in tvec of the times at which discrete events should